oroinc/documentation/user_guide/system_config.rst

 The section defines the rules that will be applied by default to emails generated as a part of marketing campaigns in OroCRM.
 You can define the **Sender Email** and **Sender Name** to be used.

+System Mailboxes
+^^^^^^^^^^^^^^^^

+System mailbox allows people who don't have access to the company mailbox addresses write to the company.

+You can create several system mailboxes.
+This may be, for example, a mailbox for support request, for business proposals, for order requests, etc. You can define and modify the list of OroCRM users who have access to each of these mailboxes, automatically turn letters into cases or leads, and set-up auto-responses.
+The way to set up a system mailbox is described in the :ref:`System Mailboxes guide <admin-configuration-system-mailboxes>`

 .. _admin-configuration-integrations: